AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 presence of any matter (with a certain mass

-and thus energy) curves spacetime with everything in it.
-These nonlinear partial second order differential
+and thus energy) curves spacetime with everything present in it.

 distribution of the metric tensor, i.e. the spatial distribution